keboola/db-extractor-logger/README.md

-# ssh-tunnel
+# db-extractor-logger
-Simple PHP class for opening SSH tunnels
+Simple PHP class for logging

 ## Usage
 Require with composer: